-Priya, a qualified Chartered Accountant with experience at PwC and KPMG, currently leads the Financial Advisory team at Treelife.
-She specializes in investment structuring, cross-border transactions, and tax and regulatory advisory.
-Furthermore, she leads AIF setups and offers advisory and setup services for GIFT IFSC.
-Priya has conceptualized and implemented more than 50 domestic and offshore fund structures for investments in India, providing expert advice on key fund structuring aspects such as carried interest, management fees, and distribution waterfalls.
-She has also obtained regulatory licences such as AIF, FPI and FVCI.
-Priya has also been involved in a variety of investment and divestment deal structures, offering strategic insights and advising on capital structures.
-In addition, she has provided tax opinions on a wide range of matters, including withholding tax on secondary transactions and the taxability of income from securities like equity shares, NCDs, CCDs and Convertible Notes.
+Priya, a qualified Chartered Accountant with experience at PwC and KPMG, leads the Financial Advisory team at Treelife.
+Specializing in investment structuring, cross-border transactions, and tax and regulatory advisory, she also leads AIF setups and offers services for GIFT IFSC.
+Priya has designed over 50 domestic and offshore fund structures, advising on carried interest, management fees, and distribution waterfalls.
+She has obtained regulatory licenses such as AIF, FPI, and FVCI, and provided strategic insights on capital structures, investments, and divestments.
+Priya also offers tax opinions on matters like withholding tax on secondary transactions and the taxability of income from securities.